Asymptotic properties of special function solutions of Painlev\'e III equation for fixed parameters: Toeplitz determinants of cylinder functions

 where $\Cy_\nu(x)$ is given by \eqref{def:f_nu}.
-Toda equation determines tau function uniquely given the initial condition.
-The solution with initial conditions \eqref{eq:tau_1}, \eqref{eq:tau_2} is given by \eqref{def:fn} by Proposition \ref{prop:fn_sol}.
-As the result we get \begin{proposition} Tau functions associated to the special function solutions $u_n(x,\alpha)$ can be chosen as
+It indicates that special function solutions can be represented using determinants as in Proposition \ref{prop:fn_sol} which is not true for arbitrary family of B\"acklund iterates.
+Moreover, it is the only family of solutions with this property.
+More specifically, condition \eqref{eq:tau_0} puts the restriction on parameters $\alpha$ and $\beta$ and imposes the Bessel differential equation for $\tau_1(x,\alpha)$, see \cite[Proposition 4.3]{FW03}.
+After that, the Toda equation determines the tau function uniquely given the initial condition, which produces determinantal formulas \eqref{eq:tau_2}, \eqref{eq:tau_first_det_formula}, see \cite[(2.43)]{FW03}.
+To summarize the solution with initial conditions \eqref{eq:tau_1}, \eqref{eq:tau_2} is given by \eqref{def:fn} in Proposition \ref{prop:fn_sol}.
+As a result, we get \begin{proposition} Tau functions associated with the special function solutions $u_n(x,\alpha)$ can be chosen as

 with $\tau_1(x,\alpha)=\Cy_\frac{\alpha}{2}(x)$, $\tau_0(x,\alpha)=1$. \end{proposition}